odradev/awesome-zero-knowledge/README.md

 * [State Proofs: Making Smart Contracts Smarter](https://ambergroup.medium.com/state-proofs-making-smart-contracts-smarter-996ae4842ebd) - article about State Proofs by Amber Group from February 2023.
 * [Navigating the ZK ecosystem: A taxonomy.](https://public-goods.medium.com/navigating-the-zk-ecosystem-a-taxonomy-7324a88628a9) - article by public goods society from February 2023.
 * [Removing the need for trust](https://medium.com/@richardchen_81235/removing-the-need-for-trust-ab5bee14d2fa) - article by Richard Chen from February 2023.
+* [A Developer’s Guide to the zkGalaxy](https://blockchain.capital/a-developers-guide-to-the-zkgalaxy/) - article by Ryan Sproule from February 2023.
 * [PLONK by Hand - part 1](https://research.metastate.dev/plonk-by-hand-part-1/), [part 2](https://research.metastate.dev/plonk-by-hand-part-2-the-proof/) and [part 3](https://research.metastate.dev/plonk-by-hand-part-3-verification/) - an article deeply explaining PLONK from September and October 2020.
 * [zkEVM Explained.
 What It Is and Why It Matters](https://changehero.medium.com/zkevm-explained-what-it-is-and-why-it-matters-dcb80f9c6b39) - article by ChangeHero from February 2023.
 * [Zero Knowledge Proofs: Unlocking the Potential of Blockchain Technology](https://medium.com/@geniidata/zero-knowledge-proofs-unlocking-the-potential-of-blockchain-technology-9d5a3718ddcb) - article by GeniiData from February 2023.